miridius/serverless-telegram/README.md

 [![GitHub CI](https://github.com/miridius/serverless-telegram/workflows/CI/badge.svg)](https://github.com/miridius/serverless-telegram/actions?query=workflow%3ACI)
 [![Coverage](https://api.codeclimate.com/v1/badges/8a8ce85bd1e8605d3732/test_coverage)](https://codeclimate.com/github/miridius/serverless-telegram/test_coverage)

-A library to remove some of the repetitive work in creating servlerless telegram bots.
+An extremely lightweight library to remove some of the repetitive work in creating servlerless telegram bots.
+Built to have minimal dependencies and bundle size, designed from the ground up for use in a serverless function.

-Your job is to write handler functions that receive a message (or inline query) and optionally return a response.
+Your job is to write handler functions that receive a message, inline query, or callback query and optionally return a response.
 The rest will be taken care of.

 The most support is provided for AWS Lambda and Azure Function Apps but other platforms can also be used with a little extra work to convert the HTTP requests/responses accordingly